zeeshanali/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

     > Restart network interfaces, if required for the server to make the
     > connection to the IML server.

-1. Re-install the Manager for Lustre* server packages:
+1. Re-install the Intel® Manager for Lustre* software server packages:

     ```bash
     yum -y install --enablerepo=lustre,iml-agent,e2fsprogs \